MrPsycho5/personal-website/source/_posts/adding-new-nodes-to-tinc-mesh-network.md

 ### That's it!

-From this point just follow the previous aritcle's instructions starting from [#Control Scrips](https://new.mrpsycho.pl/cheatsheets/how-to-configure-tinc-peer-to-peer-vpn/#Control-Scripts).
+From this point just follow the previous article's instructions starting from [#Control Scrips](https://new.mrpsycho.pl/cheatsheets/how-to-configure-tinc-peer-to-peer-vpn/#Control-Scripts).
 Just remember to adjust the IP addresses correspondingly!